freyyj/freyyj/README.md

 * 📓  [**A Note on Chat Requests**](https://freyyj.org/chat-requests) <sub><em>Oct 29, 2020</em></sub>

     I almost never respond to chat requests on social platforms.
-That might feel like a slight, so here's an explanation as to why."
+That might feel like a slight, so here&rsquo;s an explanation as to why.

 A full list of [my articles is here](https://freyyj.org/articles).